jpmoura/telegram-nfl-fantasy-bot/README.md

 ## TODO

+* Automatized tests that covers at least 80%;
 * Persist the chat ids;
 * More elegant message about Fantasy League transactions;
 * Allow to add more than one fantasy league to update about it.
 * Aggregate posts from [NFL @ Instagram](https://www.instagram.com/nfl/);
-* Add Web User Interface to set the tokens and leagues ids.
+* Add Web User Interface to set the tokens and leagues ids;
+* Dockerfile aiming a simple way to deploy the bot.
 * ~~Aggregate tweets from [@NFLResearch](https://twitter.com/NFLResearch) for real time statistics about the games~~
 * ~~Build a more elegant message, possibly using MarkDown instead using images with caption.~~